7yl4r/plo7y/README.md

 }
 ```

+This metadata can be used by recommender methods to choose the ideal plotting method.

 ### report usage
 Reports can be written as [parameterized .Rmd documents](https://bookdown.org/yihui/rmarkdown/parameterized-reports.html), interactive python scripts, or
 (assuming these exist) parameterized jupyter notebooks.